Archive for the 'Uganda' Category

 Rafting the Nile

-It would have been better to just put me into a boat, push me away from the bank, and send me coursing down the white Nile toward the grade five rapids that make Jinja, Uganda one of the most exciting places in the world to whitewater raft.
+It would have been better to just put me into a boat, push me away from the bank, and send me coursing down the White Nile toward the grade five rapids that make Jinja, Uganda one of the most exciting places in the world to whitewater raft.
 Giving me time to think about putting myself at the mercy of a raging river is not a good idea.
 I’m a worrier.
 And I’m a reader.
 That’s not a good combo, especially when the things you find to read about rafting the Nile talk about how many times the raft flipped over, about being trapped under the raft with the waves washing up and over you, about feeling your lungs about to burst as you’re swept underwater for five or six seconds at a time, about being warned not to fall out of the left side of the boat at one set of rapids because you’ll end up on the rocks…

 Suffice it to say I didn’t sleep much the night before our rafting trip.
 I was too busy seriously reconsidering whether I actually wanted to do it.
 But when morning broke, I got up, got dressed, and boarded the shuttle that would take us to the Nile River Explorers site.
 I knew I’d regret not going.
 And I knew if I didn’t go, I’d probably be more worried as I spent all day wondering what the heck was happening to Jeff.
-It would be better to just witness it all in person.
+It would be better to witness it all in person.

 But they weren’t about to make it easy on me.
 In addition to the two hour ride from Kampala to Jinja, I also had an additional hour to sit around, think about what the heck I was doing, and watch a video of a raft flipping time and time again as we waited for another group to arrive at the site.
 Seriously, could you just put me on the raft and in the water?

 Finally, they did just that, launching us at a deceptively calm and peaceful site where the seven of us crazy people in our boat could learn from our even crazier guide how to front paddle, back paddle, hold on (for small rapids), and get down (for big rapids).
-Then, as we approached the first small rapid, we got a taste of what it would be like if the boat flipped, as we all moved to one side of the boat and purposely sent ourselves somersautling backwards into the water.
-I came up sputtering, trying to catch my breath between waves, practicing the crucifix position in which you float downstream with your feet high up and in front of you in the hopes of avoiding any real collisions with rocks.
+Then, as we approached the first small rapid, we got a taste of what it would be like if the boat flipped, as we all moved to one side of the boat and purposely sent ourselves somersaulting backwards into the water.
+I came up sputtering, trying to catch my breath between waves, and practicing the crucifix position in which you float downstream with your feet high up and in front of you in the hopes of avoiding any real collisions with rocks.
 I came up with a bit of a fat lip thanks to someone’s flying paddle.
 And I came up wondering if maybe they could just let me swim to shore and walk back to the campsite where I could meet everyone later.
 What the hell was I doing?
 I am a girl who likes to be in control, and in an inflatable raft in the rapids of the Nile, you’re anything but in control.

 I’ve rafted before.
 This wasn’t a first, and I knew that the fear was part of the thrill, but I still wasn’t sure I was up for it.
 Last time I’d rafted was in the Grand Canyon, where the rafts were much sturdier, where I didn’t have to paddle but instead held on for dear life while our guide used oars to row us through the rapids, and where our old-hand guide seemed a bit less crazy than the Aussie directing us on the Nile.
 Though technically in the same category, the experiences weren’t going to be quite the same.
 I’d also never met a Grade 5 rapid before, the highest grade of rapid considered to be navigable in a raft.